keu/docs/astro/set-up-data-lineage.md

 To confirm that your setup is successful, run a dbt model in your project.
 After you run this model, click **Lineage** in the Cloud UI and and then click **Runs** in the left menu.
 If the setup is successful, the run that you triggered appears in the table of most recent runs.

-## OpenLineage and Great Expectations
+## OpenLineage and Great Expectations with Airflow

 Use the information provided here to set up lineage collection for a running Great Expectations suite.